 Recently I have been using a specific statement which is a combination of a mantra and an affirmation to help me shift my energy into a more positive state and to stay motivated while running.
 It is stated as an "I am" statement like an affirmation but it has a sacred purpose like a mantra.
 The statement I am using may sound arrogant, but it is not.
 It simply allows us to recognize the divine self within.

-These attachments can show themselves as either pain in the body or as a mental weakness.
+When they arise, these false beliefs can show themselves as either pain in the body or as a mental weakness.
 Either form can be overcome much easier if we learn to connect with our inner divine self and allow the experience.

 "I am completely in love with myself."